Rahmathirshad/robo-friends-app/README.md

 # ROBO FRIENDS - APP

-👉 Robo Friends App 🤖 build using ReactJS which contains random Robo Cards containing user's data & images fetch through JSONPlaceholder API & RoboHash image generator and have search functionality to search the cards.
+👉 Robo Friends App 🤖 build using ReactJS which displays random Robo Cards containing user's data & images fetch through JSONPlaceholder API & RoboHash image generator and have search functionality to search the cards.
 I have used Cufon Fonts for logo which gives a robotic look to it.
 It is build fully responsive to support mobiles and tabs viewport.